deomsh/FATLSDIR.G4B/README.md

 ## FATLSDIR.G4B

-Functions: front-end for Grubutil 'FAT' function 'dir' or for 'ls'
+<pre><code>Functions: front-end for Grubutil 'FAT' function 'dir' or for 'ls'
 FATLSDIR.G4B [--mdbase=sector] [DEVICE][/PATH/][FILE] switches
 FATLSDIR.G4B /? (this screen)
 DIR files on DEVICE.
 If DEVICE and/or PATH omitted: on ROOT